ethereumjs/organization/docs/roadmap.rst

 ^^^^^^

 Project currently stalled due to too large uncertainties on the Ethereum eWASM roadmap.
-There is some occasional experimentation happening on the sideline though and project might be resumed on a later stage.
+There is some occasional experimentation happening on the sideline though and project might be resumed at a later stage.

 Canceled Projects
 =================